I Don't Want to Know: Reception

 Rolling Stone critic John Swenson described "I Don't Want to Know" as "pure post-Buffalo Springfield country-rock formula."
 Fleetwood Mac biographer, Carroll, attributes its strength to the vocal harmonies between Nicks and Buckingham and to Buckingham's "strong country-pop guitar solo."
 Stylus Magazine critic Patrick McKay regards "I Don't Want to Know" as one of the "strongest tracks" on Rumours.
 In his book Killing Yourself to Live: 85% of a True Story, Chuck Klosterman praised Buckingham's acoustic guitar playing in that the way you can hear the squeaking sound of his fingers sliding down the guitar strings made the opening of the song sound "organic and raw."
+Billboard placed "I Don't Want to Know" No. 7 on their list ranking the eleven original songs on Rumours, saying that the song possessed "a nervous energy" with "some antsy handclaps and a tempo that feels set about 10 bpm faster than it should."
 Music historian Joel Whitburn lists "I Don't Want to Know" as an essential song for downloading to an iPod.
 Author Joe S. Harrington regards Liz Phair's "Six Foot One" as a "musical [and] spiritual descendant" of "I Don't Want to Know."